JensRantil/jensrantil.github.io/content/posts/2024-05-12_on-staging-environments.md

 ## Closing thoughts

-Certain workplaces have _more_ than one pre-production environment (hello, banks! :wave:).
-I have seen banks internally having multiple environments ("staging", "testing", "qa", "pre-production"...)
+Certain workplaces have _more_ than one pre-production environment ("staging", "testing", "qa", "pre-production"... - hello banks! :wave::blush:).
 Suffice to say, everything in this document applies to all of these pre-production environments proportionally to the number of additional environments that need to be maintained.

 Having a staging environment can be useful for [town planners][town-planner].
 But if a company values moving quickly over risk averseness, I would strongly